Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Results

-The blue lines in Fig.~\ref{Fig1}(a) show the appearance probability $\Omega(f)$ of each bin of fitness $f$.
-It can be called the fitness landscape.
-The sum of $\Omega(f)$ is normalized to 1.
-The probability for $f\ge 0.99$ is $\sim 10^{-16}$.
-Since we can count the total possible number of GRNs as $\binom{N^2}{K}2^K\simeq 10^{145}$, the highly-fit GRNs are numerous but rare.
-Majority of GRNs concentrate near $f\sim 0$.
-GRNs decrease exponentially with $f$, and for very high $f$, they decrease faster than exponential.
-For comparison, we show the fitness landscape for steeper response function, $\beta=4$, in Fig.~\ref{Fig1}(b).
-Although the fitness landscape is rough (This roughness is not a statistical error), it is divided into three regions as in the case of $\beta=2$.
+The blue line in Fig~\ref{Fig1}a shows the base 10 logarithm of the appearance probability $\Omega(f)$ for each bin of fitness $f$ obtained by random sampling.
+As the logarithm of probability is entropy, we refer it to as the ``genotypic entropy.''
+The sum of $\Omega(f)$ was normalized to 1.
+The probability for $f\ge 0.99$ was $\sim 10^{-16}$.
+As we could count the total possible number of GRNs as $\binom{N^2}{K}2^K\simeq 10^{145}$, highly fit GRNs were numerous but rare.
+The fitness dependence of genotypic entropy is divided roughly into three regions.
+The majority of GRNs concentrate near $f\sim 0$.
+The number of GRNs then decreases exponentially with $f$, and, for a very high $f$, they decrease faster than the exponential rate.
+For comparison, we have shown the genotypic entropy for a steeper response function, $\beta=4$ and $\mu=0$, in Fig~\ref{Fig1}b.
+It also comprises three regions, namely, the majority around $f\sim 0$, an exponential decrease, and a faster-than-exponential decrease, as in the case of $\beta=2$ (the jaggy outline is not because of statistical error).

-The orange lines are the average fitness of each generation obtained by the evolutionary simulation.
+The orange lines represent the average fitness of each generation obtained with Evo50.
 The vertical axis represents the generation in the downward direction.
-The evolution progresses almost linearly in the early stage and slows down drastically for large $f$.
-The values of $f$ that the increase in fitness starts to slow down roughly coincide with the value that the faster-than-exponential decrease in $\Omega(f)$ begins for both $\beta=2$ and $4$.
-The reason is intuitively understandable: The number of the possible destination that a GRN can transit by the mutation is restricted by $\Omega(f)$.
-In other words, when the number of GRNs with higher fitness decreases drastically, the possibility that the fitness raises by chance also decreases.
-Since $\log\Omega(f)$ can be called ``entropy'', this result suggests that the evolutionary speed depends in large part on the entropy.
+Evolution progresses almost linearly in the early stage and slows down drastically for a large $f$.
+The values of $f$ for which the increase in fitness starts to slow down roughly coincides with the values for which the faster-than-exponential decrease in $\Omega(f)$ begins for both $\beta=2$ and $4$.
+This may be because the number of possible destinations that a GRN can transit to by the mutation is restricted by $\Omega(f)$.
+In other words, when the number of GRNs with higher fitness levels decreases drastically, the possibility that the fitness increases by chance also decreases.
+A comparison of Evo50 and Evo90 for $\beta=2$ is given in S1 Fig. Although the evolution was slower for Evo90, the overall tendency was similar.
+This result suggests that evolutionary speed depends in a large part on genotypic entropy.